-There are around one million farms raising sheep in the Community.
-70% of the flock is in less favoured or mountainous areas.
+There are approximately one million farms raising sheep in the Community.
+Seventy per cent of the flock is in the less-favoured or mountainous areas.
 Half of the holdings have less than 50 ewes.

 Sheep numbers have increased rapidly in recent years, e.g. by some 10 million head from 1987 to 1990 and now exceed 100 million head.
-Since then the flock size has stabilized, but production has continued to rise, although at a decreasing rate (6.6% in 1990 and an estimated 1.3% in 1991).
+Since then, the flock size has stabilized, but production has continued to rise, although at a decreasing rate (6.6% in 1990 and an estimated 1.3% in 1991).
 Consumption has also increased but at a lower rate.
-Against this background the degree of self sufficiency has risen steadily to around 83%.
+Against this background the degree of self-sufficiency has risen steadily to around 83%.

 Support in this sector is of the deficiency payment type, paid through a ewe premium which compensates the farmer for fluctuations in market prices.
-Increasing production and low market prices in recent years have led to a rapid increase in spending in this sector viz to a level of 2.3 bio ECU in 1991.
+Increasing production and low market prices in recent years have led to a rapid increase in spending in this sector namely to a level of ECU 2.3 billion in 1991.